North Central Soybean Research Program

 - Basic and applied studies for short- and long-term integrated weed management

-Most NCSRP checkoff funding goes to large, multifaceted, multidiscipline, multistate research, teaching and outreach programs that encompass several objectives and projects.
-The goal is to build holistic regional or national discovery, development and outreach on high priority areas that impact soybean production to ensure profitability, quality and sustainability.
+Most NCSRP checkoff funding goes to large, multi-faceted, multi-disciplined, multi-state research, teaching and outreach programs that encompass several objectives.
+The projects are primarily directed at increasing soybean yield potential through genetics and agronomics, protecting soybeans from insects, weeds, and diseases, and improving the quality and sustainability of soybeans and soybean production.
+The regional group strives to build holistic regional or national discovery, development and outreach of priority areas that impact soybean production to ensure profitability, quality, and sustainability.

 - Seedling, soilborne disease-causing pathogens (Phytophthora, Fusarium, Rhizoctonia)